SSE broadband features and review

 - Three year fixed price and freebies for SSE energy customers

 - Traffic management policy

 - Sharp price rise after 12 months for non-SSE customers

 SSE broadband is a particularly enticing proposition if you’re an SSE electricity or gas customer as the broadband price will be fixed for three years.
 There are also rewards in the form of pre-sale tickets for Wembley and other arenas, plus exclusive competitions.

-If you don’t use SSE for energy it’s still good value (especially the entry level fibre optic deal) but only for the first year as the price increases by £9 after 12 months - make a note of the contract end date and be prepared to switch if you can't negotiate a better deal.
+If you don’t use SSE for energy it’s still good value (especially the entry level fibre optic deal) but only for the first year as the price increases after 12 months - make a note of the contract end date and be prepared to switch if you can't negotiate a better deal.

 SSE’s offering of rolling monthly (aka no contract) broadband deals is fairly unusual.
 Monthly contracts are perfect if you’re not certain of your long-term living arrangements (so ideal for student broadband), or you would just prefer not to be locked into a lengthy agreement.

 The traffic management policy could be controversial.
-It will help to give a consistent performance, but also slower speeds for affected tasks like peer-to-peer file sharing.
+It will help to give a consistent performance, but could also mean slower speeds for activities like peer-to-peer file sharing.
 This won’t be an issue for everyone, but if it is you’ll find there's no shortage of providers which offer completely unrestricted connections without any traffic management.

 It's worth noting that in August 2018 the free Wi-Fi router bundled with SSE broadband received a Which?
 Best Buy award for its signal, security and speed.
 The free routers bundled with broadband aren't often given much attention, so it's reassuring to know that you're getting decent hardware when you sign up for an SSE deal.